-Thus, they explain that by using underlining, synoptic tables, concept maps or summaries (techniques or ways of learning) we will be able to incorporate the study material into our cognitive structure.
+They explain that by using underlining, synoptic tables, concept maps or summaries (techniques or ways of learning).
+We will be able to incorporate the study material into our cognitive structure.

 The technique, sometimes difficult to differentiate from technology, arises from the need to transform the environment to better adapt it to your needs.

 The word technical is defined as the set of procedures or resources that are put into action when carrying out a specific activity.
 Generally, in the framework of professional, artistic, scientific, sports or other performance.

 Technique is linked to the skill or ability, but fundamentally to the methodical learning and experience accumulated to successfully overcome a given objective.